19 Earthy Modern Living Room Decor Ideas for Soft Warmth

 11. Sage Green Serenity

 Sage green walls or major upholstery pieces create living rooms that feel simultaneously modern and intimately connected to nature, their muted green tones bringing the calming presence of forests and meadows indoors.
+If you love this palette, our dedicated guide to sage green minimalist living room ideas goes deeper into color pairing and furniture choices.
 Unlike brighter greens which can feel energetic or retro, sage's gray undertones keep it sophisticated and serene, making it remarkably versatile within modern palettes.
 Sage works beautifully with warm woods, natural stones, brass accents, and abundant plants—essentially all the core earthy modern materials—making it an excellent unifying color that ties diverse elements together.

 Tips